 A summary of your travel options is set out below or you can plan your best route by public transport using the TFL Journey Planner.

-BY TUBE AND RAILArsenal (Piccadilly Line) is the nearest tube station, around three minutes walk from the ground.
-Finsbury Park (Victoria, Piccadilly Lines and Great Northern rail) and Highbury & Islington (Victoria Line, North London Line and Great Northern rail) stations are around a 10-minute walk - these should be slightly less crowded.
+Highbury & Islington (Victoria Line, North London Line and Great Northern rail) around a 10-minute walk - should be slightly less crowded.
 Highbury & Islington station is wheelchair accessible

 Please note: Holloway Road station will be exit-only before matches and closed for up to 2 hours after the match.
 Pre-match eastbound trains non-stopping.
 Drayton Park is also closed on match days.

 To ensure safe entry and exit from local stations, a managed queuing system will be in place.

-Further information on buses is available through www.tfl.gov.uk or consult the maps of local bus routes below.Buses - Area map .pdfBuses - Local map .pdf
+Further information on buses is available through www.tfl.gov.uk or consult the maps of local bus routes below:

 No parking is permitted on non-matchdays.
 For further details on non-matchday parking, please visit https://www.islington.gov.uk/parking/parking-restrictions